Skip to main content

 Approval means accountability.
 Check source context, not just the drafted output.
 If the context is stale or missing, assign or reject the item instead of approving it.

-• Source thread matches the customer or supplier.
+• Source thread matches the customer, supplier, shipment, or account.

-• SKU, quantity, unit, and account mapping are correct.
+• SKU, quantity, unit, account, and owner mapping are correct.

-• Pricing and margin are within the agreed guardrail.
+• Pricing, margin, and promise-date logic fit the agreed guardrail.

-• The action does not reveal internal notes or sensitive context.
+• The action does not reveal internal notes, supplier pricing, or sensitive context.

 • The activity trail will explain the decision later.